learn-co-curriculum/phase-0-final-project/README.md

 It is very common to get lost in coding and to keep going from one task to the next without checking your work.
-The problem here is that if you make a mistake it becomes more and more difficult to spot the error and can cause you to backtrack and spend extra time debugging.
+The problem here is that if you make a mistake it becomes more and more difficult to spot and debug the error.

 By frequently checking your work, you'll set your own project milestones — at each one, you can verify everything is working so when you _do_ make a mistake,